 With hundreds of models, materials, and brands to choose from, mattress shopping can be exhausting and intimidating.
 To make matters even more complicated, the ideal mattress is an extremely personal decision.
 What works for one person, may be a backache waiting to happen for someone else.
 That's why we put together this list of the most common mattress types (and their pros and cons) to help you decide.

-There are dozens of types of mattresses out there in a wide variety of materials - so many, in fact, that sorting through them all can feel pretty overwhelming!
-However, most of the mattresses on the market today will fall into one of four categories:
+There are dozens of types of mattresses on the market today.
+So many, in fact, that sorting through them all can be overwhelming.
+However, most of them will fall into one of four categories:

 Innerspring mattresses are the most common type sold, and the one you're probably most familiar with.
-Metal coils form the main support system in these types of mattresses, though the amount of coils and the strength they carry can vary a lot from model to model.
+Metal coils form the main support system in these types of mattresses, though the number of coils and the strength they carry can vary a lot from model to model.
 Generally speaking, the more coils the bed has, the more support it will give you.
-You should look for springs that are individually wrapped to prolong your mattress' lifespan.
+You should look for springs that are individually wrapped to prolong the lifespan of your mattress.

-Good for: people who like the traditional feel of coils, people who want a "bouncy" bed, and people who want an affordable option that will help them stay cool at night.
+Good for:people who like the traditional feel of coils, and want a "bouncy" bed.
+Also good for people looking for an affordable option that will help them stay cool at night.

 Latex mattresses are firmer than memory foam and very durable.
 Latex mattresses are the longest-lasting mattresses on the market today, but they can come with a hefty price tag.
 Known for their cooling and comforting qualities, latex mattresses are available in a variety of levels of firmness.

-Good for: people who like a firm mattress, people who want foam without the typical "hug" found in memory foam, and people who struggle with their temperature at night.
+Good for: people who like a firm mattress, want foam without the typical "hug" found in memory foam, and people who struggle with their temperature at night.